 Overnight: Swakopmund | Breakfast x 2

 Swakopmund - Brandberg.
 Our departure from Swakopmund takes through the ‘Matterhorn of Namibia’ – Spitzkoppe.
-The 1728m high rock formation, one of Namibia’s most recognised landmarks, is well known as an ancient San sacred site.
+The 1728m high rock formation, one of Namibia’s most recognized landmarks, is well known as an ancient San sacred site.
 Explore the surrounding area and its San rock paintings or simply enjoy the magnificent views.
 After our visit to Spitzkoppe we head off to our next destination – Brandberg.

 Overnight: Brandberg | Breakfast, Lunch, Dinner